 A: We make every effort to contact all eligible schools in metro Atlanta by both email and by letter inviting them to participate.
 If schools do not provide the AJC with winner information by the deadline, they are not included due to production and publication deadlines.
 In some cases, there are schools that meet the requirements but do not respond to our requests with an honoree.

 Q: When will my school receive the trophy?

 A: Trophies are sent directly from Suburban Custom Awards.
-Suburban makes every effort to ensure that submissions received by April 30 will ship to arrive in ample time of the school’s graduation/senior event.
+Suburban makes every effort to ensure that submissions received by May 6 will be shipped to arrive in ample time of the school’s graduation/senior event.
 Please note the trophies are shipped FedEx so we must have a physical address, not a PO Box, to ensure delivery.

 Q: How does the student receive their trophy?